hunter-io/ovh-snapshot/README.md

   quay.io/hunter-io/ovh-snapshot python instances.py
 ```

-This command will be useful to retrieve the identifiers of the instances you want to snapshot.
+This command is useful to retrieve the identifiers of the instances you want to snapshot.

+## Usage

-Finally, you can run the images without command to launch a snapshot of all the instances you provided:
+Once you got the `APPLICATION_KEY`, `APPLICATION_SECRET`, `CONSUMER_KEY` and `INSTANCES`, you can run the image without command to launch a snapshot of all the provided instances:
 ```
 docker run \
   -e ENDPOINT="YOUR_PUBLIC_CLOUD_ENDPOINT" \